 Should Congress conclude that the current situation with respect to claims and continued application practice at the USPTO is satisfactory, then no action need be taken.
 If Congress wishes to intervene, however, a number of options present themselves.
-In the 110th Congress, H.R.
-1908 would expressly provide the USPTO with regulatory authority to specify the circumstances under which a patent applicant may file a continued application.
+Congress could expressly provide the USPTO with regulatory authority to specify the circumstances under which a patent applicant may file a continued application.
 Other possibilities include providing the USPTO with substantive rulemaking authority and more specific reforms directed to the relevant substantive provisions of the Patent Act.